AlphaConqueror/BloodMagicAltarEfficiency/README.md

 # BloodAltarEfficiency

-A Python project to calculate the optimal rune layout for your needs.
+A Python project to calculate the optimal rune layout for Blood Magic altar.
 It enables you to calculate the **most efficient** rune layout for any given **transmutation** or **Well of Suffering** setup.

 ## Transmutation